afzaldepllc/digi-era-pro/Z- Docuuments-folder/OTHER-WITH-ERD-Diagram/COMPLETE_CRM_DOCS.md

 A: Implement role-based access control (RBAC) with granular permissions and inheritance hierarchy.
 5. Task Updates
 Q: How to handle and update tasks/sub-tasks?
-A: Real-time updates with notification system, version control for changes, and approval workflow for critical modifications.
+A: Real-time updates with a notification system, version control for changes, and approval workflow for critical modifications.
 6. Sub-project Creation
 Q: How to create sub-projects of assigned tasks/projects?
 A: Hierarchical project structure with parent-child relationships and cascading permissions.